 What is preventive care?

 Preventive care includes screenings and tests that help find health problems early so they can be treated.
-Some services, like flu shots and health education, can help prevent health problems.
+Some services, like flu shots and health education, may help prevent health problems.

 - Alcohol misuse screening and counseling